Frequently Asked Questions

 PU foam has excellent bonding properties so is ideal for over-moulding inserts.

-We can mould in or over-mould inserts into most polyurethane foam systems including integral skin, flexible and rigid foams, this can include trim wires, wire frames, clips, Velcro, plastic clips, plastic components and frames, metal plates, plywood, fleece, Milliken, Recon foam.
+We can mould in or over-mould inserts into most polyurethane foam systems including integral skin, flexible and rigid foams, this can include trim wires, wire frames, clips, hook & loop systems, plastic clips, plastic components and frames, metal plates, plywood, fleece, Milliken, Recon foam.

 Our foam tooling is designed to hold the inserts in the correct location in the foam parts, this is achieved with pegs, magnets or pins etc..